-HIPAA and Healthcare Applications, Part 1 of 3: What You Need to Know About User Authentication
+HIPAA Compliant Healthcare Applications, Part 1: What You Need to Know About User Authentication

-Of the three main sections of HIPAA — the Privacy Rule, the Security Rule, and the Breach Notification Rule — the Security Rule is one that is particularly relevant to application development in the healthcare sphere.
+Of the three main components of HIPAA (the Privacy Rule, Security Rule, and Breach Notification Rule) the Security Rule is particularly relevant to healthcare mobile app development.
 The majority of these applications, from patient portals to mhealth apps, store or transmit electronic protected health information (ePHI).
 It’s essential to keep this information safe, and the Security Rule has in-depth guidance on the extent to which this needs to be accomplished, but with a fair amount of flexibility as to the strategies for implementation.

-Here, we decode the Security Rule as it applies to patient portal and mHealth app development, specifically in regard to user authentication.
-In Part 2 of this series, we’ll cover auditing, and in Part 3 we’ll discuss issues related to data transfer, such as encryption and notifications.
+Here, we decode the Security Rule as it applies to the patient portal and mHealth app development, specifically in regards to user authentication.
+In Part 2 of this series, we cover auditing, and in Part 3, we discuss issues related to data transfer, such as encryption and notifications.

 What is an Appropriate Level of Authentication for Online Patient Access to Health Information?

-Multifactor authentication is requiring several different kinds of credentials to log in to an application.
-The majority of logins only require a user to enter information that he or she knows.
-In multifactor authentication, this can be supplemented by requirements to enter a code from an object like a card, security token, or VPN soft token, and/or by direct verification of identity, like a fingerprint.
-While the HIPAA Security Rule does not require multifactor authentication, it is important to thoroughly consider its provisions on information access management and access control to determine how to best account for them in your healthcare application.
+Multi-factor authentication is defined as requiring a patient to produce more than one type of credential when logging into an application.
+The majority of logins only need a user to enter information such as a username and password.
+In multi-factor authentication, additional information is required such as a code on a card, security token, SMS message, and/or by direct verification of identity, like a fingerprint or challenge questions.
+As passwords and access to email accounts can easily be compromised, multi-factor authentication is growing in popularity for healthcare mobile app platforms.
+While the HIPAA Security Rule does not require multi-factor authentication, it is important to thoroughly consider its provisions on information access management and access control to determine how to best account for them in your HIPAA compliant healthcare application.

 How Strong Do Passwords Need to Be?